mfatih7/MNIST_grad_acc/README.md

 The run is performed in 2 parallel threads, while one of the threads performs training the other thread observes GPU status.

-4 data loaders are used to feed GPU with input data.
+4 data loaders are used to feed GPUs with input data.

 <!-- Blank line -->